-Melyssa Stone holds a Bachelor's of Arts in Vocal Performance and Music Education from Seattle Pacific University, and is working towards an M.Ed. in Educational Leadership from the University of Washington, with an expected graduation date of June, 2016.
+Melyssa Stone holds a M.Ed. in Educational Leadership & Policy Studies from the University of Washington and B.A. degrees in Vocal Performance and Music Education from Seattle Pacific University.
 She completed her Kodály Levels at Seattle Pacific University and has worked with the program since 2014.
-She has worked at the elementary, middle and high school levels as a music educator and currently directs with the Northwest Girlchoir, focusing on a Kodaly-based approach to choral singing.
+She has worked at the elementary, middle and high school levels as a music educator and is a former director with Northwest Girlchoir, and Pacifica Choirs, focusing on a Kodaly-based approach to choral singing.
 Melyssa performs in the area as a jazz vocalist and has performed with artists such as Ben Folds, John Pizzarelli and the New York Voices.
 As a violist, she is a former member of the Thalia Symphony Orchestra and More Music @ the Moore performer.
-Melyssa has presented for the Seattle International Children's Festival, Seattle Theatre Group and schools on topics of musicianship, diversity in the arts, and children's choirs.
-Melyssa is the former President-elect of the Northwest Kodaly Educators and currently serves on a Choir Committee Chair for the national Organization of American Kodaly Educators.
+Melyssa has presented for the Seattle International Children's Festival, Seattle Theatre Group, Northwest Kodaly Educators, Washington Music Educator's Association, and schools on topics of musicianship, diversity in the arts, and children's choirs.
+Melyssa is the former President-elect of the Northwest Kodaly Educators and currently serves as a Choir Committee Chair for the national Organization of American Kodaly Educators.